-To change things up a bit, you can also use a can of crushed tomatoes as a substiture for a portion of your broth.
+To change things up a bit, you can also use a can of crushed tomatoes as a substitute for a portion of your broth.

 Similar to the meat, adding a carbohydrate is optional.
-If you’re looking for a more hearty soup, add in pasta, potatoes, or gnocchi.
+This can be a low carb soup, or if you’re looking for a more hearty soup, add in pasta, potatoes, or gnocchi.
 Just note that these additions are going to up your calories and overall carbs for the dish.

 How To Make Detox Vegetable Soup

-If you’re using meat, I like to cook this first.
+If you’re using meat, I like to cook this first using your favorite cooking method.
+We recommend using a healthy oil like olive oil.
 You can then set it aside and saute your vegetables.
 Start with your firmer vegetables and let them cook until tender.
 If you’re using softer vegetables like mushrooms, wait to add those in until the other vegetables have had time to soften.

 If you’d like a thicker soup, add flour to your base once the vegetables have softened.
+You can find gluten free options for flour if necessary.
 Allow the flour to cook 1-2 minutes before proceeding.
-Another option is to create a roux or add gelatin to your soup as it simmers.
+Another option is to create a roux or add gelatin to your detox soup as it simmers.

-Next, you’ll add in your broth, any canned tomatoes and bring the mixture to a boil.
+Next, you’ll add in your chicken broth (or other broth you prefer), any canned diced tomatoes and bring the mixture to a boil.
 You can also add the meat back in at this point.